JasonTang99/2armedbandits/_drafts/2019-12-02-The-Environment.md

 \end{align}
 $$

-Even though this is an infinite sum, as long as the discount is less than 1 and reward stays a constant, the return stays finite as well.
+Although this is an infinite sum, as long as the discount is less than 1 and reward stays constant, the return stays finite as well.

-In order to combine the episodic and infinite situations, we just add an infinite number of 0's after the terminal step in episodic cases so it too is infinite without any change in reward function values.
+In order to combine the episodic and never-ending scenarios, we assume a constant state of reward 0 after the terminal step in episodic cases so it too is infinite without any effect to the reward function.

-The design of this function is significant in the performance for the agent.
-Say, for example, we were to simulate an agent in a room where it needs to reach the door, where it recieves a reward of +1, and at every time step it suffers a reward of -1.
+The design of this function is paramount to the agent's performance.
+Suppose we were to simulate an agent in a room where it needs to reach the door, where it receives a reward of +1, and at every time step it suffers a reward of -1.
 And say the simulation terminates whenever a wall, window or door is reached.
-In this situation, the agent would quickly learn that throwing itself upon a wall or out a window is the most optimal solution, as it incurs the least negative number of points.
+In this situation, the agent would quickly learn that throwing itself on a wall or out a window is the most optimal solution, as it incurs the least negative reward.

 ## Value Functions

-Given our policy $\pi(a|s)$ (which is means how likely the agent takes action $a$ in state $s$), we can define how rewarding it is for an agent to be in a certain state.
+Given our policy $\pi (a|s)$ (which is means how likely the agent takes action $a$ in state $s$), we can define how rewarding it is for an agent to be in a certain state.
 We do this with a state-value function $v_\pi(s)$ which defines the value being at state $s$ and following $\pi$ from then on:

 $$v_\pi(s) = \mathbb{E}_\pi [G_t | S_t = s] = \mathbb{E}_\pi \bigg[\sum_{k=0}^\infty \gamma^k R_{t+k+1}| S_t = s\bigg]$$